eProsima/Integration-Service-docs/docs/user_manual/systemhandle/ros1_sh.rst

 * :code:`MIX_ROS_PACKAGES`: It accepts as an argument a list of `ROS packages <https://index.ros.org/packages/>`_, such as :code:`std_msgs`, :code:`geometry_msgs`, :code:`sensor_msgs`, :code:`nav_msgs`...
   for which the required transformation library to convert the specific *ROS 1* type definitions into *xTypes*, and the other way around, will be built.
-This list is shared with the `ROS 2 System Handle <https://github.com/eProsima/ROS2-SH#compilation-flags>`_, meaning that the ROS packages specified in the `MIX_ROS_PACKAGES` variable will also be built for *ROS 2* if the corresponding *System Handle* is present within the *Integration Service* workspace.
+This list is shared with the `Static ROS 2 System Handle <https://github.com/eProsima/ROS2-SH#compilation-flags>`_, meaning that the ROS packages specified in the `MIX_ROS_PACKAGES` variable will also be built for *ROS 2* if the corresponding *System Handle* is present within the *Integration Service* workspace.
   To avoid possible errors, if a certain package is only present in *ROS 1*,